“The foundation of totalitarianism is an ideology made of lies.” (Solzhenitsyn)

 “Finally they came for me, and I was silent–Because there was no one left to speak for me.”

-Niemoller, a Lutheran conservative, who at the beginning of the Reich was a supporter of Adolf Hitler, did an about-face to become one of the founding members of the Confessing Church, along with Bonhoeffer.
-Yet Bonhoeffer was convinced from the beginning that they would eventually be be left with little choice but to resist.
-And they did, with Bonhoeffer paying the ultimate price.
-A lesson from history that we can apply today, as we may soon find ourselves drawn into a similar set of circumstances, one where faith is incrementally eroded until the flame of freedom is extinguished.
-In any event, faith is not only the currency that can determine not only how things play out, but the litmus-paper that can serve to test the truth of our own salvation.
-And, as we still have time to mount an appropriate offense, we need to stand up and stretch before exercising our ethical muscle.
-We’ll need that strength, as our personal conviction can accrue a compound interest, motivating others to join The faith.
-And, if history tell us anything, it’s that resistance helps strengthen the backbone of society.
-As Christians, we need to rediscover that fact, even as those of Bonhoeffer’s time, becoming “salt and light” rather than simply bushel-baskets taking up space, hiding the fact that faith demands service, even as the gospel has the power to transform the lives of turtle-doves into that of shrikes.
+Protestant conservative and Lutheran pastor, who at the beginning of the Reich was a supporter of Adolf Hitler, Niemoller eventually came to a conviction of conscience, in turn becoming, along with Diedrich Bonehoeffer one of the founding members of the Confessing Church.
+Yet Bonhoeffer, unlike Niemoller, was convinced from the beginning that both would ultimately be left with little choice but to join the resistance.
+And they did, with Bonhoeffer eventually paying the ultimate price.
+A lesson from history that can be applied today, as we find ourselves being drawn into a similar set of circumstances, where the Christian faith is politicized to the point that freedom is found wanting.
+Ironically, faith itself will become the gold-standard in not only determining how things will play out, but the currency of a life well-lived.
+Yet, as we still have time to mount an appropriate offensive, we need to stretch a bit before exercising our ethical muscle.
+As we’ll not only need strength, but the endurance to see it through and so reap the benefits of our compound interest and mutual conviction – Christ died that we might become the servants of freedom.
+As professing Christians, we must needs rediscover that fact, rising as those of Bonhoeffer’s generation, becoming once again the “salt and light” of the Rhema Word, which has the power to transform turtle-doves into shrikes.